\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: Introduction

 \section{Introduction}

 Galaxy clusters are a key class of objects for many astrophysical areas.
 On large scales, they are useful for constraining cosmological models via their abundance and evolution.
-On halo scales, they are interesting sites for the longest structure formation histories and environmental studies of galaxies with the evolution of the hot intracluster medium (ICM).
-On galactic scales, they are important for the study of the oldest galaxy stellar populations and most massive galaxies with the impact of supermassive black holes on galaxies.
-For these reasons, clusters have been the object of much study from both an observational and theoretical standpoint \citep[see][for different reviews]{Allen2011,Kravtsov2012,Walker2019}.
+On halo scales, they are interesting sites \Romeel{for} environmental studies of galaxies \Romeel{along} with the evolution of the hot intracluster medium (ICM).
+On galactic scales, they are important for studying the oldest galaxy stellar populations and most massive galaxies, \Romeel{along} with the impact of supermassive black holes on galaxies \Romeel{and surrounding gas}.
+For these reasons, clusters \Romeel{are much investigated} both observationally and theoretically \citep[see][for reviews]{Allen2011,Kravtsov2012,Walker2019}.

-Interpreting and understanding observations of galaxy clusters from the radio to the X-rays are challenging, because clusters contain numerous components interacting over a wide range of scales.
+Interpreting observations of galaxy clusters from the radio to the X-rays \Romeel{within a structure formation context is} challenging, because clusters contain numerous components interacting over a wide range of scales.
 Thus models must capture both the large-scale structure within which clusters grow, while including many small-scale physical processes.
-As such, cosmologically-situated numerical simulations have played an increasingly important role in holistically understanding the physics driving clusters.
+Cosmologically-situated numerical simulations have played an increasingly important role in holistically understanding the physics driving clusters.
 Unfortunately, clusters are rare objects, so representative cosmological volumes that are able to model all the relevant small-scale physics are extremely challenging computationally.
 Many studies have therefore focused on using the zoom simulation technique, where individual clusters are re-simulated with full galaxy formation physics after being extracted from a large (typically dark matter-only) parent simulation.
 Zoom simulations must be done one object at a time, but with a sufficiently large sample they can cover the full parameter space of real clusters.